byu-cs329/hw3/README.md

 These statements are equivalent in that `(Ka,Va)` and `(Kb,Vb)` are in the hash table no matter which set of statements are run.

 Remember that it is also possible to have an error in the implementation of the property rather than the class under test!

+Write an stateful PBT for the hashtable.
+Be sure to include each approach: point-wise comparison and equivalent statements.

 ## Type Checking